image(Flickr/ninepennies)

 See, what a lot of people appear to have forgotten in light of Google’s recent innovations and inventions is that it is, at its core, about search.
 When Larry Page and Sergey Brin first founded the company back in 1986, they set out to build a better search engine.
 Although their success has allowed the organization to branch out into pretty much any technological field it sees fit, the goal of building a better web remains the bread and butter of Google.

-It’s thus not terribly surprising that a number of sources close to Google note that Deepmind is being incorporated into Google’s “Knowledge” group – responsible for making Google’s search engine more effective at finding what its users are looking for – and headed by 15-year Google veteran Jeff Dean.
-There, the Deepmind team will work in close proximity to Ray Kurzweil, who’s made it abundantly clear that he one day dreams of building a search engine so advanced that it could function like a ‘cybernetic friend.’
+Consequently, it comes as little surprise.
+Numerous sources close to Google indicate that Google is incorporating Deepmind into its “Knowledge” group.
+This group aims to enhance Google’s search engine’s ability to find what its users seek.
+[Name] leads this group.
+15-year Google veteran Jeff Dean.
+There, the Deepmind team will work closely with Ray Kurzweil.
+He has made it abundantly clear that he dreams of one day building a search engine so advanced that it could function like a ‘cybernetic friend.’
 In short, although machine learning is core to most everything Google does, the primary purpose of Deepmind will likely be to help its search engine become smarter than ever before.

-“This will improve the quality of their search service and ad analytics significantly,” analyst Rob Enderle explained to Computerworld.
-“This is strategic and will make the massive amounts of data they are mining far more useful as a tool and as a weapon.”
-It could also result in a metamorphosis of sorts for Google, marking the point at which it evolves from a search engine into…well, something else entirely.
+Google’s DeepMind buy would add smarts to search robots and homes.
+Their approach is strategic.
+Consequently, it will make the massive amounts of data they are mining far more useful, functioning as both a tool and a weapon.
+Furthermore, this could result in a metamorphosis for Google.
+Specifically, it might mark the point at which it evolves from a search engine into…well, something else entirely.
 An answers engine, I suppose?

-As many have noted, this could be incredibly bad news for traditional search engine optimization.
-The tactics and techniques that make up optimization are built around the fact that Google’s search engine ranks pages based on algorithms.
-Although these algorithms have become steadily more complex over the years, it’s still possible to formulate a means of using them to one’s advantage – even if they’re not fully understood.
+Optimization tactics and techniques are based on Google’s search engine ranking process.
+Specifically, Google ranks pages according to algorithms.
+While these algorithms have become progressively more complex over the years, it is still possible to devise methods to leverage them.
+This holds true even if a full understanding of these algorithms remains elusive.
 But what exactly happens when Google makes its search smart enough to ‘think’ for itself?

 What happens when the rank of page is determined not by keywords, links, and shares; but instead is directly and perfectly tailored to what a user is looking for?